 Dr. John Malcolm Graham was born in St. Marys, Ontario, on the 29th of October, 1911.
 He was the youngest of 5 children born to James White Graham and the former Annie McLaren.
 His father was a lawyer in St. Mary’s and his siblings were; James, William, Adelaide and Beatrice.
 At the time of his birth, the Graham family resided on Robinson Lane in St Marys.

 Dr. Graham was educated in St Mary’s and graduated from St. Mary’s Collegiate Institute before going on to Medical School at the University of Western Ontario.
 He graduated M.D. in 1937.
 Dr. Graham interned during the summer of 1936 at St. Joseph’s Hospital in Chatham.
 From 1936-1937 he was a Student Clinical Intern at the Ontario Hospital in London, Ontario.
 Further in 1937 he was a Senior Intern at the Brantford General Hospital.

-Dr. and Mrs. Graham had 4 children; Caroline Anne, John George, Robert James and Malcolm Cameron.
+Dr. and Mrs. Graham had 4 children; Caroline Anne Graham, John George Graham, Robert James Graham and Malcolm Cameron Graham.

 Dr. Graham served on Blenheim Town Council for 10 years.
 He was a member of the Blenheim Public Utilities Commission and he was a member of the Blenheim District High School Board for 5 years.
 He served as the President of the Kent County Medical Society in 1945.
 Dr. Graham was actively involved with the East Kent Conservative Association and he served terms as President and Vice President.
 Dr. Graham belonged to the Kiwanis Club in Blenheim.

 Mrs. Graham was a member of the Blenheim Public Library Board and she was a Past-President of the Chatham-Kent Chapter of the University Women’s League.

 In his spare time, Dr. Graham enjoyed gardening, reading and travelling.

-Dr. Graham died on the 14th of October, 1970.
+Dr. Graham died at his residence on the 14th of October, 1970.
 Mrs. Graham died on the 9th of November, 2005.
 They are buried at Evergreen Cemetery in Blenheim.
-Graham Street in the Town of Blenheim was named after him.
+Graham Street in the Town of Blenheim was named after Dr. Graham.